 01 of 03

-A knitter can never have too many different cast on and bind off techniques in her arsenal.
-This stretchy bind off is very simple and is great to use at the edges of shawls which need to be stretched out in blocking, and on cuffs.
+A knitter can never have too many different cast on and bind off techniques in their arsenal.
+This stretchy bind off is very simple and is great to use at the edges of shawls that need to be stretched out in blocking, and on cuffs.
 Fitted garments like socks, that require some give to put on really benefit from this style of binding off.
 It gives a nice looking chained edge, with plenty of give, and it bounces right back into shape.
 This simple technique is a variation on the regular bind off that will make your knitted garments easier to take on and off.Continue to 2 of 3 below.

 02 of 03

 In a regular bind off, you knit the first two stitches.
 Here, you knit the first two stitches together through the back loops.
 Start by inserting the tip of the right needle into the back of both stitches and then knitting them.

 Next, return the single stitch that is on the right needle to the left needle by slipping it purlwise.
-Then, just repeat steps 1 and 2 across the whole row until all the stitches are bound off.Continue to 3 of 3 below.
+Then, just repeat the first two steps across the whole row until all the stitches are bound off.Continue to 3 of 3 below.

 03 of 03

 Now you are ready to use it whenever you need extra stretch in your finished item.
 It's a useful technique that will help make the cuffs of socks, sleeves, stocking hats, and necklines more comfortable to wear.
 If you've been having problems with your knitting resulting in an opening for the garment that needs more give, try switching to the stretchy bind off stitch.
 The best part is that if you don't like it, you can just rip out the row and finish it in a different way.

 If you need even more stretch, do the bind off on a larger pair of needles than you used for the cuff up until that point.